Coronavirus (COVID-19) Resources

 - CDC COVID-19 Symptoms Page

-Our first priority is to protect ourselves.
-Since there is no vaccine available for COVID-19, it is important that you protect yourself and others against respiratory viruses by taking the following precautions:
+Our first priority is the health and safety of the campus community.
+It is important that you protect yourself and others against respiratory viruses by taking the following precautions:

 - Wash your hands frequently with soap and water for at least 20 seconds or use an alcohol-based hand sanitizer when soap and water are not available.